Quantum-Many-Body/TightBindingApproximation.jl/docs/src/examples/HoneycombLattice.md

 ## Energy bands for graphene

-The following codes could compute the energy bands of monolayer graphene.
+The following codes could compute the energy bands of the monolayer graphene.

 ```@example graphene
 using QuantumLattices
 using TightBindingApproximation
 using Plots: plot

-# define the unitcell of graphene
+# define the unitcell of the honeycomb lattice
-unitcell = Lattice("Hexagon", [
+unitcell = Lattice("Honeycomb", [
         Point(PID(1), (0.0, 0.0), (0.0, 0.0)),
         Point(PID(2), (0.0, √3/3), (0.0, 0.0))
         ],